adamhoof/CDN77-DNS/README.md

 ## High level questions:

 Why did we choose to solve it this way?<br>
 What did we get stuck at, how did we overcome it?
-How could it be solved differently?<br>
+How could it be solved differently?<br> -> Started with almost no knowledge of some terms, learnt it
 How would the solution scale?<br>
 Performance, code maintainability, security...<br>
 What parts of the solution are optimal, which are not?<br>